 Graduate Seminar in the Practice of Teaching (Series)

-Contact hours per week: 3-0-0 In-depth study of specific topics in and approaches to teaching practice, dependent on student needs and Faculty resources.
+In-depth study of specific topics in and approaches to teaching practice, dependent on student needs and Faculty resources.
 Examples might include: Instructional Supervision; Professional Development of Teachers; Leadership in Educational Practice.